MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

     svc2.example.net.
 300   IN AAAA     2001:db8::2

-### SvcFieldPriority {#pri}
+### Priority {#pri}

-As RRs within an RRSet are explicitly unordered collections, the SvcFieldPriority value serves to indicate priority.
+RRSets are explicitly unordered collections, so the Priority field is used to impose an ordering on SVCB RRs.
-SVCB RRs with a smaller SvcFieldPriority value SHOULD be given preference over RRs with a larger SvcFieldPriority value.
+SVCB RRs with a smaller Priority value SHOULD be given preference over RRs with a larger Priority value.

-When receiving an RRSet containing multiple SVCB records with the same SvcFieldPriority value, clients SHOULD apply a random shuffle within a priority level to the records before using them, to ensure uniform load-balancing.
+When receiving an RRSet containing multiple SVCB records with the same Priority value, clients SHOULD apply a random shuffle within a priority level to the records before using them, to ensure uniform load-balancing.